mromerom/CS4330-FinalProject/Topics/Properties/templateMDFile.md

 Setters (also known as *mutators*) and getters (also known as *accessors*) are used to control changes to a variable.
 Setters and getters allow for finer control of access rights, and are instrumental in the property of encapsulation.
 As their names imply, a setter will set the data, and the getter will get the data (while protecting it from being accessed by external modules).
 ### Backing Variables
 ### Computed Properties
-in Swift, a computed property is a property that has a getter and setter applied to it.
-In Java,
+in Swift, a computed property is a property that has a getter and setter applied to it, and the computed property is not stand-alone; it has another variable(s) in the same struct or class that it uses to 'compute' itself (itself being the computed property/ a new property).
+In Java, the variable itself is set to private, and set and get functions are 'attached' to it, aka. writing functions called get<variable_name> and set<variable_name> (see the Java computed properties example).

 <br></br>
 ## Java's Implementation